 Middlesex also accepts the International English Language Testing System (IELTS) with a required minimum score of 5.0.

 In some cases students who are presently in the U.S. can make arrangements to take the Middlesex Placement Test.

 To apply for the TOEFL or IELTS test, visit:

-Results of the TOEFL must be sent to:
+Results of the TOEFL or IELTS must be sent to:

 MIDDLESEX COMMUNITY COLLEGE